abhaasgoyal/module-systems/Reports/Tutorials/wyvern.md

 ## Functors

-Although modules are objects, they cannot contain any state (REVIEW: What's the problem here, since we can define everything through `new`?) and they cannot encapsulate system resources.
-To have this behaviour, we use `functors` - modules defined as a function
+  * Although modules are objects, they cannot contain any state within the top level code.
+To have this behaviour, we use `functors` (note: it can also be considered as syntactic sugar for the `new` keyword in the previous example having another type on top of it) - modules defined as a function

 - `cellAsModule.wyv`